bytesystems/NumberSequenceGeneratorBundle/README.md

 # BytesystemsNumberGeneratorBundle
 *This bundle provides an annotation driven approach to generate number sequences for various use-cases, for example for invoices, offers, orders etc.*
-For now it depends on doctrine ORM to store the sequences.
+For now it depends on doctrine\orm to store the sequences and doctrine\migrations to prepare your database.

 ## Installation
 `$ composer require bytesystems/number-sequence-generator`\
+Prepare your database:\
-`$ symfony console make:migration`\
+`$ symfony console doctrine:migrations:diff`\
 `$ symfony console doctrine:migrations:migrate`

+If you don't want to add

 No further configuration for the bundle is needed.\
 To configure your sequences, use **Annotations**